eliafengar/declarative-rpm-builder/README.md

-# Declerative RPM Builder
+# Declarative RPM Builder

-The project aims to provide a Declerative replacement to the RPM Spec file.
+The project aims to provide a Declarative replacement to the RPM Spec file.